 ANZ Vientiane Commercial Bank (ANZV) commenced operations on 24 September 2007 after ANZ acquired a 60 per cent stake in the Vientiane Commercial Bank and majority representation on the board of the joint venture.
 ANZ has since expanded its operations to a second office in Vientiane and a third in Pakse, and is also expanding its network of ATMs throughout Laos.
 ANZ moved to 100 per cent ownership in August 2010.

-November 2012: The Lao Minister of Health visited Australia to attend the Malaria 2012 conference in November 2012 and the Lao Minister for Education and Sports visited Australia in November 2012 to learn about Australia's education system.
+November 2012: The Lao Minister of Health visited Australia to attend the Malaria 2012 conference and the Lao Minister for Education and Sports visited Australia to learn about Australia's education system.

 October 2012: Then Deputy Speaker of the House of Representatives, Anna Burke, and then Deputy President of the Australian Senate, Stephen Parry, attended the 7th Asia-Europe Parliamentary Partnership Meeting (ASEP-7) in Vientiane.

 August-September 2012: Senator Claire Moore led a parliamentary delegation to ASEAN countries including Laos.

 August 2012: The President of the Lao National Assembly, Ms Pany Yathotou, also led a parliamentary delegation to Australia, as guests of the Australian Parliament.